 Project requirements

-The D.N.P. program culminates in the successful completion of a scholarly work — the D.N.P. project.
-In collaboration with faculty and their project team, students design, implement and evaluate a quality/safety project that is focused in their specialized clinical area.
+The D.N.P. program culminates in the successful completion of a scholarly work called the D.N.P. project.
+In collaboration with faculty and their project team, students design, implement and evaluate a quality/safety project that is focused on a system change in a practice setting.
 The final product is a scholarly manuscript describing the project that is suitable for publication in a professional journal.
-The project teams consist of doctorally prepared content experts, one of whom must be from the practice site, and select faculty.
-The curriculum is designed so that students begin planning their D.N.P. project during initial course work and complete the project in their final semester of study.
+The project teams consist of a doctorally prepared faculty sponsor, an organizational sponsor with site-specific system expertise and project oversight authority, key organizational stakeholders, and additional content experts as needed.
 Dissemination of the D.N.P. project findings occur during the final semester as part of the course work.

 Students who complete the requirements for this concentration will receive a Doctor of Nursing Practice.